 Where lots interface with open space, LDP's will need to be prepared to control built form.
 These LDP's will address:

-- Minimum setbacks to the public open space; - Major openings (other than bedrooms) to address open space; and, - Permeable fencing to ensure constant surveillance.
+- Built form orientation: - Minimum setbacks to the public open space; - Major openings (other than bedrooms) to address open space; and, - Permeable fencing to ensure constant surveillance.